snowguy37/AUTOmato/README.md

 The next step will be to collect data on plant survival rates based on type, location and inputs collected.

 ## Notice
 This is a working draft.
-Stay tuned for updates in 2022.
+Stay tuned.